GoogleChrome/kino/src/api/http-203/javascript-for-loops-are-complicated.md

 ---
-title: JavaScript for-loops are… complicated
+title: 'HTML5: Using WebVTT'
-description: In this episode, Jake and Surma dissect how for-loops actually work and how they’ve evolved.
-Turns out, it got complicated.
+description: 'Add subtitles, captions and other text tracks to your content and make your videos accessible by a wider audience.'
 date: 4th March, 2017
 length: '7:43'
 video-sources: